nickpoerio/CarND-Vehicle-Detection/writeup.md

 ![alt text][image4]

  From the positive detections I created a heatmap and then thresholded that map to identify vehicle positions.
 I then used `scipy.ndimage.measurements.label()` to identify individual blobs in the heatmap.
 I then assumed each blob corresponded to a vehicle.
 I constructed bounding boxes to cover the area of each blob detected.
-See cell `# find cars test` for reference
+See cell `# find cars test` for reference.
 The test figure 2 shows a false positive, but this will be furtherly solved on the video pipeline with a further filtering action.

 ---